mmnowak/zesthouse/README.md

 |:-----------:|:----------:|:-------------------:|:-----------------:|
 | Navigation bar | Open any link | Go to desired page and view on device | Works as expected |

-12. As the site owner, I want to make it easy for potential customers to see facilities and features available.
+12. As the site owner, I want to make it easy for potential customers to see the facilities and features available.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |:-----------:|:----------:|:-------------------:|:-----------------:|